athgokhale/project-team-06/product.md

    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

+ We are planning to build a (iOS, Android)? mobile application for the purpose of digitizing physical schedules (posters, handouts, etc.).

+ ANSWER:

+ It is common to attend events and find that the schedules are either posted up on walls or passed around as handouts or booklets.
+It is quite a pain to have to carry sheets of paper around with you.
+The solution is obvious: Why not take a picture of the schedule?
+That leads us directly to the purpose/benefit of this application.

+ Taking a photo simply puts the schedule on the phones camera roll, which is only the basic functionality described by the phrase: digitization.
+ Several other extensions to this function can be used to add value.

+ 1. Setting alerts for specific sessions within schedule
+ 2. Send schedules to others?
+ 3.

 #### Q2: Who are your target users?

 YOUR ANSWER GOES HERE ...